 What is Title Insurance?

-Title insurance is a form of indemnity insurance which insures against financial loss from defects in title to real property and from the invalidity or unenforceability of mortgage loans.
+Title insurance is a form of indemnity insurance that insures against financial loss from defects in title to real property and from the invalidity or unenforceability of mortgage loans.
 There are two types of policies – owner and lender.
-The Owners Title Policy protects the homeowners interest in the home, and the Lender’s Policy protects the lenders interest (mortgage loan).
+The Owners Title Policy protects the homeowner’s interest in the home, and the Lender’s Policy protects the lender’s interest (mortgage loan).

 There are few things more important than protecting your home.
-Owners Title Insurance has been offered for more than 100 years, because even the best title search and examination cannot protect your equity and home from matters not appearing on record.
+Owners Title Insurance has been offered for more than 100 years because even the best title search and examination cannot protect your equity and home from matters not appearing on the record.

-Here are coverage comparison that will help you decide which policy is the best for you to protect your ownership of your home:
+Here are coverage comparisons that will help you decide which policy is the best for you to protect your ownership of your home:

 BOTH POLICIES (enhanced and standard) INCLUDE:

 - Third-Party Claims Against Title

 - Defective recordings of documents

 - Prior recorded liens not disclosed in the policy